TJBRocker/TJBRocker/README.md

 ### Background

-Over the last 9 years I have been working in finance & accounting, often using large complex datasets but I'm looking to transition more into the data world :earth_americas::earth_africa::earth_asia:.
+Over the last 9 years I have been working in finance & accounting, often using large complex datasets .
 During this time I completed my accounting studies :book:, working towards a CPFA (Charted Public Finance Accountant) status.

 I also hold a Masters degree in Physics, further highlighting my analytic mind and nature.